dan-danache/hubitat/ikea-zigbee-drivers/README.md

 * Battery indicator (%)
 * Health status (online / offline)

+### Known Issues
+* Illuminance is reported only when motion is detected

 ### Device Pairing
 1. Open the back compartiment and you should see the small pair button (don't push it!)
 1. In the Hubitat interface, go to "Devices", click "Add Device" in the top right, click "Zigbee", then click "Start